-- performing quarterly monitoring and oversight of the implementation of the procedures by program staff in accordance with Federal laws and regulations and State policies, which must include review of randomly sampled participant records in NEworks and source documentation in NEworks or ECM, as applicable; - submitting accurate quarterly priority-of-service monitoring reports to the Reemployment Services Director, subject to limitations necessary to protect PII; and
+- performing quarterly monitoring and oversight of the implementation of the procedures by program staff in accordance with Federal laws and regulations and State policies, which must include review of randomly sampled participant records in NEworks and source documentation in NEworks or ECM, as applicable; - submitting accurate quarterly priority-of-service monitoring reports to the Reemployment Services Director, subject to limitations necessary to protect PII; and developing and implementing corrective action as required to ensure priority of service for covered entrants and covered persons (Veterans and eligible spouses) under respective programs.

-&lt;sup>107 To obtain sets of randomly sampled case files, contact the NEworks Help Desk at ndol.neworkshelp@nebraska.gov.
+&lt;sup>107 To obtain sets of randomly sampled case files, contact the NEworks Help Desk at ndo!neworkshelp@nebraska.gov.
 The criteria for sampling are defined in the State's policy on records management, which is accessible at https://dol.nebraska.gov/ReemploymentServices/Training/WIOA/Policies.